Tips for planning an early season raft trip in Colorado

 Beat the crowds, scope wildlife & plan the best early season Colorado raft trip

 Around Memorial Day, the crowds typically start to make their way to the mountains to celebrate summer.
 Shortly after that schools go on summer vacation and families will flock to the high country.
-Fewer people on the river mean more peace and quiet time to soak up the wonderful sights and sounds of nature.
+Fewer people on the river mean more peace and quiet time to soak up the wonderful sights and sounds of nature while rafting in May.

 High altitude rafting means our rivers are filled with snowmelt coming off some of the highest peaks in Colorado.
 In April and May, we recommend getting the gear to prepare for colder water and changing conditions.
 Opt for the wetsuit, splash jacket, and bootie rentals.
 Bring additional layers made from quick-dry outdoor materials like wool, fleece, micro-fleece, polyester, and waterproof layers.
 Guides can store your layers in dry bags on the boats.
 It’s better to have it and not need it than to need it and not have it!

 Stoke level is at an all-time high in the early season, and our excitement is contagious.
 Rafting is fun in every season, at every water level, and on every river.
-Pack your sense of adventure, and a great attitude, and jump in the boat with one of our professional whitewater guides.
+Pack your sense of adventure, and a great attitude, and jump in the boat with one of our professional whitewater guides to soak up the best parts of Colorado whitewater rafting in May.